docugami/docugami-langchain/README.md

 ## Development and Testing

-To install with development and testing dependencies, install as `poetry install --with test,lint,typing`.
+To install with development and testing dependencies, install as `poetry install --with test,lint,typing,codespell`.